steveshogren/blog-source/source/_posts/2016-1-11-compassionate-interviewing.markdown

 job involve whiteboard coding?
 Would telling the candidate the exact process in advance with all the questions let them game the system?
 Because every single interview question I've seen is up on Google to be found and memorized on easy to read lists.
-Does your interview process have a fixed amount of time?
-Does it take weeks?
+How much time does your process take?
+Could it be shortened?
+Does it require the candidate to spend a lot of time at home?
 You might be surprised at what you find!